Start with the Best Chicken

 I cut the chicken at this point.
 Find the natural division between the leg and the body, the wing and the body and cut with a study knife.
 Just rock the knife firmly in that spot until the pieces separate.
 Then, you’ll find an equally natural place to cut the breast from the back, left and right.
 The top near the wing is the toughest spot, but just press the knife, rocking until it separates.
 Put all the parts except the breast back in the oven for another 10 ten minutes or until the leg reaches 165 degrees.

 This give you time to cut the chicken breast in pieces, two, or like you would for a turkey if there are several guests.
-And you’ll have time to make a sauce with what juice was on the cutting board.
-Thicken those juices by making a roux of flour and butter, or adding one egg yolk, on low heat.
+And you’ll have time to make a sauce with what juice was on the cutting board and left in the roasting pan.
+Thicken those juices by making a roux of flour and butter, or adding one egg yolk, on low heat, or if very hot — cornstarch.
 Cooking makes the thing hold together and not taste like flour or egg.